Fibio/flask-mongoset/docs/index.rst

                                 default - ""
 ``MONGODB_AUTOREF``             parametr to use Dbrefs for save nested
-                                objects, if it is False nested objects will be saved like dictionaries, and
+                                objects, if it is False nested objects will be saved like dictionaries,
-                                converted in instances after query
-                                else - nested objects will be saved like Dbrefs, default -  False ``MONGODB_AUTOINCREMENT``       parametr to use autoincrement ids in models, default -  False, for usage you should set the model attribute inc_id to True.
+                                default -  False
+``MONGODB_AUTOINCREMENT``       parametr to use autoincrement ids in
+                                models, default -  False, for usage you should set the model attribute inc_id to True.